Polymer/polymer-project.org/app/blog/2020-09-22-lit-element-and-lit-html-next-preview.md

   * Customizing the syntax of lit-html is no longer directly supported.
 The `templateFactory` and `TemplateProcessor` APIs have been removed.
   * The public API has been minimized in order to facilitate better minification and future evolution.
   * The lit-html directive API has changed to be class-based and to persist directive instances.
 Directives should be easier to write and easier to make SSR compatible.
-  * The LitElement decorators are no-longer exported from the main module - they have to be imported individually or from a new `lit-element/decorators.js` module.
+  * The LitElement decorators are no longer exported from the main module—they have to be imported individually or from a new `lit-element/decorators.js` module.
 This means smaller app sizes for non-decorator-users and opens the door to new decorators implementing the current TC39 JavaScript proposal when those arrive.
   * lit-html no longer uses `instanceof` or module-level WeakMaps to detect special objects like template results and directives, which should improve the compatibility of multiple copies of lit-html in a single app.
 We still reccomend de-duping npm packages, but more cases will work now.
   * Safari 12 has a critical [template literal bug](https://bugs.webkit.org/show_bug.cgi?id=190756), which is no longer worked around in lit-html.
 If you support Safari 12 you will have to compile template literals to their ES5 equivalent.
 Note that babel-preset-env already does this for the broken versions of Safari.